-Author:The FilterUI actor allows users to interact with a workflow.
-The actorAuthor:accepts an array of strings, which it displays in a Web browser.
-UsersVersion:accepts an array of the displayed strings via the browser interface.UnknownThe actor outputs an array of the user-selected strings.
+The FilterUI actor allows users to interact with a workflow.
+The actor accepts an array of strings, which it displays in a Web browser.
+Users can select one or more of the displayed strings via the browser interface.
+The actor outputs an array of the user-selected strings.

 An input port that accepts an array of strings.
-The actor displays the input in a Web browser, allowing users to select one or more of the input strings. output An output port that broadcasts an array of user-selected strings.
+The actor displays the input in a Web browser, allowing users to select one or more of the input strings.

+output An output port that broadcasts an array of user-selected strings.